-This is an example K-W-L worksheet that corresponds with the instructions in Part 2 to analyze the Sivell family's contract ticket and manifest.
-This directed-learning version of the worksheet is for you, the educator, to utilize.
-A printable version of this worksheet is available for reproduction in this topic's Google Drive folder and USB flash drive.
+This is an example K-W-L worksheet that corresponds with the instructions in Part 3.
+This directed-learning version of the worksheet is for you, the educator, to fill out, add notes and utilize.
+A version of this worksheet is available in this topic's Student Materials PDF (available online and on the USB drive).

-K What We Think We Know What We Want to Know What We Hope to Learn Stop and Source Why do you think they're doing this?
+K What We Think We Know W What We Want to Know L What We Hope to Learn Stop and Source Why do you think they're doing this?
 Where could you find the answers?
 People: How do you think they are feeling?
 Objects: When do you think these documents were created?
 How do you know?
 What are they doing?
-Questions these documents rais se: 22
+Questions these documents rais se: